MrKWatkins/ZXSpectrumNextTests/Tests/Sprites/BigSprite4b/ReadMe.txt

 Does test "big-sprite" relative sprites (feature of core 2.00.27+).

+This is almost identical test to SpritBig.sna (Tests/Sprites/BigSprite), except the graphical patterns are 4-bit and displaying "Golden Wings" item "B" graphics.

+The first half (0..127) of pattern slot has original "B" item graphics, the second half (128..255) has modified copy showing "E"-like letter.

+In the big sprite there are two sprites using the "E" variant (top-left and middle-right).

-The big sprite is composed of 10 ordinary sprites, occupying total area of 23x25 pixels.
+The big sprite is composed of 10 ordinary sprites, occupying total area of ~40x40 pixels.

 The middle element is also "anchor" of the big sprite, the eight edge sprites are exercising all possible mirror/rotate flags states and there is also one extra sprite with disabled visibility (shouldn't be visible) inserted in middle of the relatives list.

-The pixel shape of each sub-sprite resembles "b" with arrow pointing to top (before its orientation is modified for particular position).
+The pixel shape of each sub-sprite resembles bonus-like "B item" (before its orientation is modified for particular position).
 The invisible sprite has pattern of red square.

-Colours used are: blue for anchor in middle, then red, orange, yellow, light yellow, light green, green, cyan and light blue clockwise from top left corner.
+Colours on middle anchor and top left sprites should be close to original Amiga graphics, then clockwise the palette is slowly saturated toward yellow colour.

 You can use keys Q,W,E,A,S to switch various features ON/OFF:
 * "show all" will make also "invisible" red sprites visible and ninth big sprite too